Notice updated on 01 June 2026

 Regards,

-Notice updated on 26 May 2025.
+Notice updated on 20 May 2025

 Completion of Issuance of Editorial Expression of Concerns

-Reference to the recently completed inquiry on 'quality concerns' in the first cohort i.e., articles published in 2024 and 2025 by the journal, we hereby report that all fifty-five (55) applicable editorial expressions of concern have issued according to article-level analysis and recommendations by the inquiry team.
+Reference to the recently completed inquiry on ‘quality concerns’ in the first cohort i.e., articles published in 2024 and 2025 by the journal, we hereby report that all fifty-five (55) applicable editorial expressions of concern have been issued according to article-level analysis and recommendations by the inquiry team.
 Corrections / retractions / addressal of concerns are due to be completed by 26 May 2025.
 Further multiplex inquiry into the content of 2023, 2022, 2021 and 2020 has been initiated as sanctioned by the editorial board in the extraordinary meeting held on 02 April 2025.
 These inquiries shall be completed by mid of June 2025.

 We are confident that by implementing the given recommendations, quality concerns in the already published content would be addressed satisfactorily as per international standards / COPE guidelines and chances for any future occurrence would be reduced significantly on the given quality parameters.
 With this confidence, we intend to resume regular publishing operations, which were paused following the Web of Science notification placing the journal in an “on-hold” status.